I found out about Charles Spurgeon’s outspoken and anti-slavery stance in recent years, due particularly the work of Dr. Christian George:

 After the Civil war had progressed for several months, but the slaves had not been emancipated, Spurgeon undertook to write again to the Watchman and Reflector.
 This letter was perhaps an even bigger bombshell than his “red-hot” letter, in that it enflamed the north as much as the south.

 Many in Britain thought that the war would result in emancipation, but the North had not done so.
 Spurgeon: “The universal conviction in England is, that the leaders of your government care nothing about slavery, and that they make you fight for empire and not for freedom… It is no one’s business here which of you conquers, as long as slavery is not at issue.”
 This came at a time when there were growing tensions between the north and England.
 The “Trent Affair” had occurred in November 1861, and many in England had begun to view the North as adversaries, and not allies.
 Spurgeon’s is a fascinating window into how a preacher and the people he represented viewed the American Civil War from across the pond.
 “Halting between two opinions has ruined the cause.
 The friends of Africa are sick at heart.
 Your government has fooled you.”
 “We both seem to be drifting most ridiculously, but most lamentably from our proper positions.
 Our place is at your side in a great moral conflict, yours it is to make that conflict moral.”
 Spurgeon’s purpose in the whole letter is twofold: to encourage the North toward emancipation, and to assuage the growing hostilities between the North and England.
-The whole letter is incredible, and the full text will be made available soon.
+The whole letter is incredible, and is available to read in full here.

 The reaction to this letter was enormous, with no less than thirteen letters received and printed, including an immediate response from the editors of the Watchman and Reflector themselves.
 This whole saga is worthy of its own focused treatment, as a study in the motivations and strategies of the North and the relationship between the war and slavery.